AntoineAugagneur/STM32WL_FUOTA/README.md

 - Package version implemented:          1
 - Dedicated LoRaWAN port:               201
 - Fragmentation algorithm implemented:  FEC (Forward Error Correction)
-- Available fragmentation mode:         Interop (This mode represents the minimum test proving that the end device is able to receive a data block file from the server.
+- Available fragmentation mode:         Non-Interop (Default mode.
+This mode allows you to perform FUOTA).
+Interop mode is also available.
-                                        It doesn’t allow you to perform FUOTA)
 - Added modification:
   - The ST package implements the version 1 of the Fragmented data block layer messaging package.
 That means there is no _FragDataBlockReceivedReq_ command used by the end-device to signal the fragmentation server that a data block has been completely received (command only offered by the version 2 of the package).
 A dedicated function has been added.
 When the whole data block has been rebuilt, `SendTXStopFrag()` sends 0x0001 on port 186.
 Payload and port are arbitrary chosen and can be adjusted.
 To stop sending fragments, your fragmentation server should be able to understand this message.